Visit Claire Rothery 's profile on the York Research Database to:

 - Explore connections, collaborators, related work and more

-Claire Rothery is a Professor of Health Economics in the Team for Economic Evaluation and Health Technology Assessment (TEEHTA).
+Claire Rothery is a Professor of Health Economics in Economic Evaluation.
 She joined the Centre for Health Economics (CHE) in 2006 after completing the MSc in Health Economics at York.
 She holds a MSci in Mathematics (2001), PhD in Theoretical Physics (2004), and MPhil in Medical Statistics (2005), all awarded by Queen's University Belfast, Northern Ireland.

 Claire leads the Technology Assessment Reviews (TAR) programme of work within CHE for the UK National Institute for Health and Care Excellence (NICE), which supports the role of NICE in improving outcomes for people using the NHS and other public health and social care services by ensuring that national guidance for new pharmaceuticals, interventional procedures, devices and diagnostic technologies are underpinned by rigorous and independent assessments of clinical effectiveness and value for money.